 R: Research the Education Job and School

-Research the school district to find out their philosophy, mission, values, and goals.
-Use this new information to adapt your teacher resumes accordingly.
+Research the school district’s philosophy, mission, values, and goals.
+Use this new information to adapt your resume accordingly.
 You will have multiple versions as you tailor and tweak them to postings.
-Understanding what they need, want, and hope to accomplish will not only help you decide whether or not you want to work for this school district, it will also aid you in surpassing your competition.
+Understanding what they need, want, and hope to accomplish will not only help you decide whether or not you wish to work for this school district, but it will also aid in surpassing your competition.

 S: Sell Yourself – Share Your Value and Benefits

-The job of your resume and cover letter is to sell yourself to employers.
-Your resume must look and sound appealing to effectively market yourself.
-Foremost, you need to make sure that you come across as a desirable teaching candidate.
-To start selling the product, you need to create a strong advertisement which describes the benefits of purchasing.
-Just like the packaging of a product attracts the attention of a shopper, your resume and cover letter must catch the interest of the reader.
+Your resume and cover letter job are to sell yourself to employers.
+It must look and sound appealing to market yourself effectively.
+Foremost, you must ensure that you come across as a desirable teaching candidate.
+To start selling the product, you need to create a convincing advertisement that describes the benefits of purchasing.
+Just like a product’s packaging attracts a shopper’s attention, your resume and cover letter must catch the reader’s interest.

 T: Templates – Don’t Use a Generic Boilerplate Template

-Teacher resume templates or resume builders should be avoided.
+Resume templates or resume builders should be avoided.
 If you do decide to use a template, make it your own.
 Don’t use the wording you found in someone else’s resume.
-Play with the font, borders, spacing, to make it eye-catching.
+Play with the font, borders, and spacing to make it eye-catching.
 Modern documents were essential in 2023, but that doesn’t mean you’re creating busy infographics.
 It still needs to get past the (ATS) applicant tracking systems.

 U: Understand Your Audience and Their Needs

-Assessing job advertisements is a good first step to understanding your audience and discover what they are looking for in a new hire.
+Assessing job advertisements is an excellent first step to understanding your audience and discovering what they are looking for in a new hire.
 You can then write a targeted document that will capture their attention.
 However, do not rely exclusively on a job ad.
-Search the Internet for the school district’s website and identify their unique attributes they are looking for in new teaching candidates.
+Search the Internet for the school district’s website and identify the unique attributes they are looking for in new teaching candidates.

-Teacher resumes, like any resume need to be eye-catching.
-The appearance of your resume and cover letter speak volumes about the person writing it.
-Use a crisp format, attractive design that looks like its rightful place should be in an employer or hiring manager’s hand.
-Read about 10 ways to format a visually appealing education resume to land interviews.
+As I said above, an educator’s resume needs to be eye-catching.
+The appearance of your resume and cover letter speaks volumes about the person writing it.
+Use a crisp format and attractive design that looks like its rightful place should be in an employer’s or hiring manager’s hand.
+Read about ten ways to format a visually appealing education resume to land interviews.

 W: Work Experience Needs to Communicate Your Skills

 This section will be the meat of your resume.
-You can title it ‘work experience,’ ‘teaching experience,’ or ‘related experience’.
-This is where you will list the places where you worked, as well as the location, dates employed, and your job title.
-Next, lay out your job responsibilities in a concise and matter-of-fact manner, followed by your accomplishments in each role.
+You can title it ‘work experience,’ ‘teaching experience,’ or ‘related experience.’
+This is where you will list the places you worked, location, dates employed, and job title.
+Next, lay out your job responsibilities concisely, followed by your accomplishments in each role.
 Don’t elaborate on the employment if the work experience isn’t relevant.

 WOW!
 What an old word.
-Of course, don’t use photocopies of your teacher resumes and cover letters.
+Of course, don’t use photocopies of your documents.
 Each one should be printed out on top-quality resume bond paper.